pallebone/PersonalBlockListsPAllebone/README.md

 On pihole run command 'pihole -w -nr PastedListOfDomainsFromClipboard'

 PastedListOfDomainsFromClipboard is the list you copied to your clipboard.
 Allowlist now has all entries added.

+Note: if users need to access google ads on google search you will need to unblock: adservice.google.ca adservice.google.com adservice.google.co.uk

+Note the addition of country specific TLD's if you are not from .com, .uk or .ca etc

 ## other stuff etc to be continued as I get time...sorry I have a day job.